 There are five key elements in emotional intelligence: Self-awareness, Self-regulation, Motivation, Social Skill and Empathy.
 If you can learn how to recognise and respond to all five of these, you will be more confident, more resilient and perform even better at work.

 This article will tell you everything you need to know about what means what, and how you can become more emotionally intelligent in work situations: Emotional Intelligence at work

 Have you been working flat out since New Year?
 If so, you may not be working in a productive way.
 If we don’t take breaks, we end up breaking.
 There are a lot of suggestions online for how often you should take a break in order to reach maximum productivity.
 The most specific I’ve seen being ‘work for 52 minutes, break for 17.’
 But if like most of us, you’re too busy to look into optimum work/break times let’s start with this: you need to take a break.

-We all know we’re more effective when we’re not stressed up to the hilt and utterly exhausted… so my final spring tip is to take a leaf out of NHS doctors in Scotland and prescribe yourself some outdoor nature time.
-Even if you can’t take time off just yet, a walk around the park at lunchtime or after work will work wonders.
+We all know we’re more effective when we’re not stressed up to the hilt and utterly exhausted… so my final spring tip is to prescribe yourself some outdoor nature time.
+Even a short walk around the park at lunchtime or after you have finished work for the day will work wonders.
 With the longer days and warmer weather, get out there!

 If you’d like to find out more about how we can help you and your organisations work more effectively and in more productive ways, call 020 7978 1516, or contact us online.